minetest/minetest/.github/CONTRIBUTING.md

    suitability and implementation of your intended contribution with the core developers.

-   Any Pull Request that isn't a bug fix and isn't covered by [the roadmap](../doc/direction.md) will be closed within a week unless it receives a concept approval from a Core Developer.
+   Any pull request that isn't a bug fix and isn't covered by [the roadmap](../doc/direction.md) will be closed within a week unless it receives a concept approval from a Core Developer.
 For this reason, it is recommended that you open an issue for any such pull requests before doing